krmaffey/Portfolio/final_proj_p2.md

 _Who do you think the intended audience is for the site?_<br>
 "WASPs"<br>
 _Is there anything you find surprising or confusing?_<br>
-"The phrase 'conflict events' is confusing; you should clarify if it's just men or both men and women who responded to the survey stating that it's okay for a man to beat his female relatives"<br>
+"The phrase 'conflict events' is confusing.
+Also, you should clarify if it's just men or both men and women who responded to the survey stating that it's okay for a man to beat his female relatives"<br>
 _Is there anything you would change or do differently?_<br>
-"Make the wording more succinct and darken the font of the country names on the x axis"<br>
+"Make the wording more succinct and darken the font of the country names on the x axis of the graphics so they are more readable"<br>

 #### Feedback from Person 2 (Profile: male, educated to a bachelor's level, age 27)
 _What do you think this site is for?_<br>